Altinity/terraform-aws-eks-clickhouse/docs/clickhouse.md

-# Altinity ClickHouse Operator & ClickHouse Cluster
+# Altinity ClickHouse Operator & ClickHouse Cluster Deployment with Zookeeper Integration on AWS EKS

-This Terraform module orchestrates the setup and deployment of the [Altinity ClickHouse Operator](https://github.com/Altinity/clickhouse-operator) on an AWS EKS cluster.
-The module is designed to ensure a streamlined and automated process for managing ClickHouse databases within a Kubernetes environment, specifically on AWS EKS.
+This Terraform module orchestrates the deployment of the [Altinity ClickHouse Operator](https://github.com/Altinity/clickhouse-operator) on an AWS EKS cluster and sets up a ClickHouse cluster with Zookeeper integration.
+It is designed to streamline the process of managing ClickHouse databases within a Kubernetes environment, emphasizing automation and ease of use on AWS EKS.

 ### Random Password Generation
-- `resource "random_password" "this"`: Creates a random password for ClickHouse clusters when a predefined password is not provided.
-The length is set to 22 characters without special characters.
-This resource includes a lifecycle policy to ignore changes, maintaining the password across apply operations.
+- `resource "random_password" "this"`: Generates a random password for the ClickHouse cluster if a predefined one is not supplied.
+The password has 22 characters, excluding special characters, and includes a lifecycle policy to disregard changes, preserving the password across Terraform apply operations.

-### Operator Deployment
+### Altinity ClickHouse Operator
-- `resource "kubectl_manifest" "clickhouse_operator"`: Applies each manifest required for the ClickHouse operator, including CRD, Service, ConfigMap, and Deployment.
-It iterates over the `local.operator_manifests`, applying each manifest separately.
+- **Operator Deployment**: Utilizes `resource "kubectl_manifest" "clickhouse_operator"` to apply the necessary manifests (CRD, Service, ConfigMap, Deployment) for the ClickHouse operator.
+It iterates over `local.clickhouse_operator_manifests`, applying each manifest individually.

+### Zookeeper Cluster Deployment
+- **Zookeeper Cluster**: The `resource "kubectl_manifest" "zookeeper_cluster"` deploys the Zookeeper cluster necessary for ClickHouse, iterating over `local.zookeeper_cluster_manifests` to apply each manifest.
+This setup is critical for enabling distributed ClickHouse configurations.

 ### Namespace Creation
+- **ClickHouse Namespace**: `resource "kubernetes_namespace" "clickhouse"` creates a Kubernetes namespace dedicated to the ClickHouse cluster, ensuring isolation and organization.
-- `resource "kubernetes_namespace" "clickhouse"`: Establishes a dedicated Kubernetes namespace for the ClickHouse cluster.
-It depends on the successful application of the ClickHouse operator manifests.
+- **Zookeeper Namespace**: Similarly, `resource "kubernetes_namespace" "zookeeper"` establishes a separate namespace for the Zookeeper cluster, maintaining a clear separation of concerns and operational clarity.

 ### ClickHouse Cluster Creation
-- `resource "kubectl_manifest" "clickhouse_cluster"`: Deploys a ClickHouse cluster by creating a new ClickHouseInstallation custom resource.
-This resource depends on the ClickHouse namespace and injects variables like cluster name, namespace, user, and the generated or provided password.
+- `resource "kubectl_manifest" "clickhouse_cluster"`: Deploys the ClickHouse cluster by provisioning a new ClickHouseInstallation custom resource, incorporating variables such as cluster name, namespace, user, and either a generated or provided password.
+This resource incorporates the Zookeeper namespace for proper cluster coordination.

 ### Service Data Retrieval
-- `data "kubernetes_service" "clickhouse_load_balancer"`: Retrieves details about the ClickHouse service, particularly the load balancer configuration.
-It depends on the successful deployment of the ClickHouse cluster.
+- `data "kubernetes_service" "clickhouse_load_balancer"`: Fetches details about the ClickHouse service, focusing on the load balancer setup, to facilitate external access.
+This data source is contingent on the successful rollout of the ClickHouse cluster.

-> 💡 **TL;DR**: The Terraform module for the Altinity ClickHouse Operator simplifies and automates the deployment on AWS EKS.
-It manages dependencies, automates password generation, applies necessary Kubernetes manifests, and establishes the necessary resources for a robust ClickHouse deployment.
-The module is designed for ease of use, maintainability, and security in a cloud-native environment.
+> 💡 **TL;DR**: This Terraform module automates the deployment of the Altinity ClickHouse Operator and a ClickHouse cluster with Zookeeper on K8S.
+It meticulously manages dependencies, streamlines password generation, and applies necessary Kubernetes manifests, culminating in a robust, maintainable, and secure setup for cloud-native database management.
+The configuration leverages local values for parsing YAML manifests of both the ClickHouse operator and the Zookeeper cluster, ensuring a modular and dynamic deployment process.
+By integrating Zookeeper, the module supports high-availability and distributed ClickHouse configurations, enhancing the resilience and scalability of the database infrastructure.